xToken/DAK/Readme.txt

 DAKServerAdmin.json
 ReservedPlayers.json
 The DAKSettings.json file will also be created here as necessary.

-This mod now attempts to override the default admin system completely, and uses a different ServerAdmin.json file to accomplish this best.
-You will get messages about not having access to commands, but this can also corrected by removing/commenting the line below:
-Line 25 in Server.lua
-Script.Load("lua/ServerAdminCommands.lua")
-change to or remove-
-//Script.Load("lua/ServerAdminCommands.lua")

 All mods can be enabled/disabled via the DAKconfig.json file.
 Any variable starting with _ is a boolean for if that plugin should be loaded.
 Also that generally starts the configuration section for that plugin.
 Below is a sample config file with the values ommited, and descriptions in their place.